Blue Beetle: Publication history

 Blue Beetle became a member of the Justice League upon the launch of a new series in 1987, beginning with Justice League #1 (May 1987).
 Depicted with a more comedic tone than in the Blue Beetle solo comic, Ted Kord became best friends with team-mate Booster Gold.
 Blue Beetle remained as a main character on the series as it was re-titled Justice League International and then Justice League America.
 Following the event miniseries Zero Hour, both Blue Beetle and Booster Gold left the series and began starring in the new team title Extreme Justice, which ran for issues #0-18 (Jan.
 1995-Jul.
 1996).
 Kord later became a recurring character in Birds of Prey, and starred in the 2003-04 miniseries Formerly Known as the Justice League.
 Kord was killed off in the one-shot comic Countdown to Infinite Crisis (May 2005).

 In 2006, DC introduced a new Blue Beetle, teenager Jaime Reyes, whose powers are derived from the scarab, now revealed as a piece of advanced alien technology.
 A new ongoing Blue Beetle series began publication in March 2006, initially written by Keith Giffen and John Rogers, with artist Cully Hamner.
 Giffen left in issue #10 and Rogers took over full writing duties, joined by a new artist, Rafael Albuquerque.
 Rogers left the title with issue #25 to concentrate on his television series Leverage.
 After three fill-in issues, Lilah Sturges became the main writer in issue #29, but the series was cancelled with issue #36.
 Editor Dan DiDio put the cancellation down to poor sales and said that Blue Beetle was "a book that we started with very high expectations, but it lost its audience along the way".

-All three incarnations of Blue Beetle were depicted in Booster Gold (vol. 2) #6.
 Following the cancellation of Jaime Reyes' solo series, the character was brought back to star in a backup feature in Booster Gold, once again written by Sturges.
 The backup feature ran through issues #21-25 (Aug.-Dec.
 2009) and #28-29 (Mar.-Apr.
 2010).

 A new Blue Beetle comic was launched as part of The New 52 initiative in September 2011, with Jaime Reyes' history being rebooted with a new origin and without any apparent history of Kord or Garrett as prior Blue Beetles.
 The new book was written by Tony Bedard and drawn by Ig Guara.
 Blue Beetle was cancelled after issue #16 (Mar.
 2013); Jaime Reyes's story was then continued in the new title Threshold, written by Keith Giffen, which ultimately ran for eight issues (Mar.-Oct.
 2013).